£

 Helping your family and friends

-Setting boundaries together can be helpful – some people will want to share everything about their diagnosis with those closest to them, whereas others might want to keep the finer details to themselves.
+• Set boundaries together.
+Some people will want to share everything about their diagnosis with those closest to them, whereas others might want to keep the finer details to themselves.
 Having a conversation about your preferences and expectations can help to avoid any challenges or hurt feelings.
 You could think about how often you might want to update people, what you want to say, and who needs to know what.

 "My mum has come to a few of my appointments with me and spoken to my consultant.
 She knows I'm getting good care, and that's really helped her."